biosails/pheniqs/docs/quickstart.md

     }
 }
 ```
->**Example 1.9** Adding a prior to one of the code words when declaring a `multiplex` decoder directive.
+>**Example 1.9** Adding a prior to one of the code words when declaring a `sample` decoder directive.
 Since the priors are automatically normalized and default to 1, this declaration effectively states that we expect twice as many reads to be classified to @AGGCAGAA than the other 4 read groups.
 {: .example}

 # Minimum Distance Decoding

-Pheniqs can also be instructed to decode the barcodes using the traditional [minimum distance decoder](glossary#minimum_distance_decoding), that only consults the edit distance between the expected and observed sequence, by setting the multiplex decoder `algorithm` directive to `mdd`.
+Pheniqs can also be instructed to decode the barcodes using the traditional [minimum distance decoder](glossary#minimum_distance_decoding), that only consults the edit distance between the expected and observed sequence, by setting the sample decoder `algorithm` directive to `mdd`.
 The MDD decoder however ignores the presence of noise and the error probabilities provided by the sequencing instrument and does not compute or report the classification error probability.
 It is provided for legacy purposes but PAMLD will yield superior results in almost every real world scenario.

 # Speeding things up